thaddeusdiamond/cardano-nft-vending-machine/README.md

 		Where to store the new used whitelist information if any changes (can be same as --old-wl-file) --whitelist-dir WHITELIST_DIR
-		Local folder where consumed whitelist files have gone after processing by vending machine --credentials CREDENTIALS
+		Local folder where consumed whitelist files have gone after processing by vending machine --whitelist-dir WHITELIST_DIR
+		Local folder where unused whitelist files are stored to be processed by vending machine --credentials CREDENTIALS
 		JSON-formatted application-specific credentials
 	--upload-method UPLOAD_METHOD